The Shore, Leith: History

 The Shore was the first place in Leith to install public street lighting: oil lamps in 1771 (to combat a number of people falling in the river in the dark.
 It was also the first street in Edinburgh to have electric street lights (1895) served by a local generating station.

 Up until 1969 the water was tidal, but due to lock constructions in the outer edge of Leith Docks water is now permantently 1m higher than the old high tide level.
 For around a decade the outer lock was kept fully open once a year at low tide to allow silt in the river bed to flush out, but this routine halted when the inner harbour ceased to be navigable.

 The Town Council plan for Leith (part of Edinburgh's Abercrombie Plan) from the early 1950s envisaged the entire demolition of the Shore and redevelopment as industrial sheds.
 This was adapted to allow (and encourage) modern housing schemes and the demolitions and redevelopments crept towards the Shore in the 60s and 70s.
 Meanwhile, The Shore was left to rot.
 The final wave of scheduled demolition removed the buildings on the north side of Tolbooth Wynd.
 The northward progression then ceased, leaving the Shore in a limbo.
 By 1980 there were only two inhabited buildings, discounting the several ground floor bars which still managed to turn a profit.
 As part of its maritime background the area was also hindered by its use as a red light area.

 The secondary hindrance was a huge Health and Safety exclusion zone centred on Leith Docks, which prohibited new residential development due to the explosive value of fertilisers housed in Scottish Agricultural Industries for a radius of 1 km.
 This restriction was abandoned in 1983 eight years before SAI physically abandoned their dock site.

 This all began to turn around in the 1980s when a fashion for restoration, combined by very low property values in Leith, allowed a number of small property developers to risk some restoration schemes.
 This was hampered severely in that Leith (EH6) was blacklisted for mortgages.
 The first mortgage was given by the Alliance and Leicester Building Society in 1984, in relation to the Cooperage.
 Coupled with the housing revival the Shore and its environs became a magnet to restaurants and the new concept of gastro pubs.
-At its peak Leith had three Michelin star restaurants, this is now reduced to two: The Kitchin (Tom Kitchin) and Martin Wishart.
+In current times, Leith has three Michelin star restaurants: The Kitchin (Tom Kitchin), Martin Wishart and Heron.

 The widespread recession of the late 1980s brought development to a halt but it restarted in 1993 and from that point began a meteoric rise... going from one of the least desirable parts of the city to one of the most desirable.
 Rightly or wrongly it is perceived as a new yuppie stronghold despite the majority of new housing projects being for Port of Leith Housing Association.

+Transport

+Buses

+Lothian Buses service 15, 35 and 36 all stop on The Shore.